-Lookback is complying with the EU General Data Protection Regulation (GDPR) both as a controller and as a processor.
+Lookback is compliant with the EU General Data Protection Regulation (GDPR) both as a controller and as a processor.

-If you are interested in what we do to keep your data safe we have detailed that on our security page where you can get an overview, or download our security whitepaper for more details.
+If you are interested in what we do to keep your data safe we have detailed that on our security page where you can get an overview.

 You can find a list of our processors and sub-processors here.